The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 You will have an opportunity to question your employer (or employer’s representative).
 You do not have to question them.
 It is your choice.
 This is an opportunity to put the employer on the spot and challenge their version of the facts, but don’t expect the employer to say exactly what you want them to say.
 Think about how the employer will respond to your questions as you prepare them.
 Say, for example, your attendance at work is at issue and your employer claims you missed a day of work when, in fact, your supervisor had previously approved the absence.
 If you ask, “Why did you lie and say it wasn’t an excused absence when it was?” the employer will likely respond, “I didn’t.”
 That is not helpful to you.
 Instead ask, “Did you claim that I had an unexcused absence on X date?”
 Response: “Yes.
 That is what my notes say.”
 You: “I have here a note signed by my supervisor that says I would have to miss work on X date.
 Have you seen this before?”
 Response: “No.” You: “I would like to enter this note into evidence.”
 (The Examiner will say, “I will enter the note dated X into evidence as claimant’s exhibit C-1”) Now you have proven that the absence was authorized and that you did not miss work without permission.

 Sometimes an employer or their representative will testify without having any direct knowledge of your work or the circumstances surrounding your separation from work.
-Hearsay statements (statements made by someone who is not present during the hearing) are allowed, but they must be supported by credible information.
+Hearsay statements (statements made by someone who is not present during the hearing) are allowed, but they must be supported by credible information/evidence.
 If an employer or their representative does not have direct knowledge of the circumstances surrounding your separation from work, ask them where they are getting their facts from.
 Make them prove that they are relying on accurate information.
 Ask for evidence to support their allegations.
 If they are claiming that you violated company policy, ask for a copy of the policy, and ask for proof that you were made aware of that policy (if you were not made aware of it).
 Again, although hearsay is allowed, Appeal Tribunal decisions cannot be based on hearsay alone.
 So if the employer (or a witness) says something that is hearsay, say “I object.
 That is hearsay.”
 That way, your objection will be documented, and you can refer to your objection in your appeal, if necessary.

-An increasingly common trend in unemployment appeals is for employers to pay third party agents to represent them in unemployment appeals.
+An increasingly common trend in unemployment appeals is for employers to retain third party agents to represent them in unemployment appeals.
 Employers hire representatives in an attempt to win unemployment cases and thereby reduce their tax liability (the fewer employees collecting unemployment, the fewer taxes the employer has to pay).

 Can I have a witness testify in my Appeal Tribunal hearing?